-Sections V-A and V-B describe the simulation configurations, parameters, and the corresponding results.
+The following section describes the simulation configurations, parameters, and the corresponding results.
 The simulations were performed to evaluate the impact of the CU on the anchors' APE obtained using the three localization methods.
 The purpose of the simulations was to explore the different parameters of the CU before testing with the actual system.
 The conclusions drawn from the simulations were then used in the experiments.

-A. Position of the Calibration Unit and the Number of Calibration Modules
+A. Position of the calibration unit and the number of calibration modules

 The tested parameters were the number of CMs used and their positions.
 The notation for the different numbers of CMs is AX, where X is the number of CMs on the CU.
 All the configurations are presented in Fig. 7, where the crossed black circles represent one CM on a CU.
 Each gray square's side has a length of 1 m.
 Simulations were made for each CU configuration.
-In the simulations, the CU position (red cross in Fig. 7) changed in the x, y, and z coordinates of the GYM or LAB area (see Figs. 4 and 5), as described in Table II.
+In the simulations, the CU position (red cross in Fig. 7) changed in the x, y and z coordinates of the GYM or LAB area (Fig. 4 and 5), as described in Table II.
 To evaluate the impact of the CU on the anchor localization, a configuration without a CU, indicated as A0, was used.
-In the simulations, the noise was modeled with a Gaussian zero-mean random variable, which had a standard deviation (STD) of 0.15 m [24].
+In the simulations, the noise was modelled with a Gaussian zero-mean random variable, which had a standard deviation of 0.15 m [24].
 The same set of random seed numbers was used for all three localization methods in 100 simulation runs.
 For the APE calculation, only the positions of the anchors were used.